OpenNebula/docs/source/installation_and_configuration/ha/frontend_ha.rst

 Usage
 -----

-.. important:: The command has to be executed under privileged user ``root`` (as it modifies the configuration files) and requires to have a passwordless SSH access to the remote OpenNebula Front-end to remote users ``root`` or ``oneadmin``.
+.. important:: The command has to be executed under a privileged user ``root`` (as it modifies the configuration files) and requires passwordless SSH access to the remote OpenNebula Front-end and to remote users ``root`` or ``oneadmin``.

 .. prompt:: bash # auto

     # onezone serversync <remote_opennebula_server> [--db]

 where ``<remote_opennebula_server>`` needs to be replaced by a hostname/IP of the the OpenNebula server that will be used to fetch configuration files from.
-If ``--db`` option is used, local database will be synced with the one located on remote server.
+If ``--db`` option is used, the local database will be synced with the one located on remote server.